Walker's Low Catmint

 Nepeta x faassenii 'Walker's Low'Item #6228 USDA Hardiness Zone: 4 - 9

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly in extreme heat; tolerates brief drought when established.Average Landscape Size:Reaches 2 to 2½ ft. tall, spreading 2 to 3 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 2 to 2½ ft. tall, spreading 2 to 3 ft. wide.

-- CareCare InformationThrives in well-drained soil.
-Takes part shade in hot summer areas.
-As a groundcover, plant 2 to 3 ft. apart.
-Water regularly during first growing season to establish a deep, extensive root system.
-Tolerates periodic drought, once established.
-Shear spent flowers to promote continued bloom.Light Needs:Partial to full sunWatering Needs:Water regularly in extreme heat; tolerates brief drought when established.
+- CareCare InformationThrives in average, rocky, well-drained soil with good air circulation.
+Benefits from afternoon shade in hot summer areas.
+Water deeply, regularly during first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates moderate drought.
+Remove spent flowers to promote continued bloom.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:2007 Perennial Plant of the Year.Lore:Nepeta cataria is the true catnip which drives house cats ecstatic.
 Walker's Low Catmint, while not quite as enticing, is also attractive to cats.